 Who could you serve?
 How could you contribute to humanity?

 Sometimes switching the focus from our needs to how we can contribute to a greater good can open up new possibilities for meeting our own needs and increasing our learning.

 Confusion about next best steps?

 Stepping away to sort out why you are stuck can help with clarity about what actions to take.
 Changing up your environment and making some type of movement of mind or body can break the pattern of feeling stuck.

-How about daily breaks and moments of joy to sustain you?
+How about daily breaks and moments of rest and paying close attention to what you love to sustain you?

 I use my daily mindful moments or gratitude in the garden to be present and look closely.
 Taking a photo helps me to focus and breathe and appreciate the moment.
 And I can head back to the project I am working on with a sense of accomplishment and appreciation that I have work to do.

 A new thing I’m trying is taking a five minute walk while listening to a recording of Buddhist chanting.
 The deep breathing while listening for just 5 minutes makes a difference in the rest of my day.
 It replaces the tape in my brain saying, ” there’s too much to do.
 I’m not getting enough done.”

 Maybe tiny steps can get you going again.